I get a huge kick out of fiction within fiction. I particularly love it when fake games are included to further flesh out a world.

 Lee Carvallo’s Putting Challenge – The Simpsons

-The awkward and mechanical voice over is the best.
+The mechanical voice over is the best.

-You have selected Power Drive.
+You have entered Power Drive.

 First Person Shooter – The X-Files